-Albert Einstein was a German physicist, known for his theory of relativity and major influence on the philosophy of science and modern physics.
-Here are some of his most inspirational quotes about science:
+Albert Einstein was a German physicist.
+Here are some of his most inspirational quotes on science and education:

 1. The scientist find his rewards in what Henri Poincaré calls the joy of comprehension, and not in the possibilities of application to which any discovery may lead.